Conrad Combrink on Antarctica Bridge, Silversea’s New Fly-Cruise to the White Continent

 The reasons to visit Antarctica are as vast and compelling as the White Continent itself.
 The stunning, unique wildlife is reason enough to explore the southern reaches of our planet.
 Similarly, the breathtaking ice formations, the inspiring sense of remoteness and solitude, and the allure of following in the footsteps of legendary explorers like Ernest Shackleton and Roald Amundsen have long been worthy motivators.
 And Silversea has added yet another reason: the allure of flying to the Seventh Continent on the luxury cruise line’s new Antarctica Bridge Program.

-Conrad Combrink, Silversea Cruises’ Senior Vice President of Expeditions, Tour Operations and Destination Management, masterminded this new initiative to bring Antarctica closer to the luxury line’s guests.
+Conrad Combrink, Silversea Cruises’ Senior Vice President of Expeditions, Turnaround Operations and Destination Management, masterminded this new initiative to bring Antarctica closer to the luxury line’s guests.
 He recently experienced Antarctica Bridge on a scouting voyage and, still in awe at the novelty of landing at a place he has so often visited by sea, he shared his thoughts about the experience and what it will mean for intrepid travelers.

 What inspired you to create this program?